What are the governing responsibilities and authority of the NAR Board of Directors?

 Special meetings may also be called.
 Details on special meetings are outlined in Article IV, Section 4, of the NAR Constitution.

-As a director, am I guaranteed a room in the headquarters hotel?
+As a director, am I guaranteed a room in the headquarters hotel for annual meetings?

 The National Association reserves enough rooms in the headquarters hotel for all national directors up to a designated cut-off date (approximately four weeks prior to the meeting).